LLaSA: Large Language and Structured Data Assistant: Method

 \textbf{Graph-Depended Answer Generation}.
 This tasks trains the G-Former to generate answers, given input tables as the condition.
 The information required for generating the answer is first extracted by the query tokens with cross-attention, and then passed to the text transformer through self-attention.
 The graph transformer learns to compress all the graph node representations into a fixed number of query tokens.
 The multimodal causal attention allow query tokens to interact with each others but not the text tokens while each text token can interact with all query tokens and its previous text tokens.

-\textbf{Graph-Text Contrastive Learning}.
+\textbf{Graph-Text Matching}.
 Since some answers can be easily deduced even without any structural information, for example, the column name for "Miami Heat" is likely to be "Team".
-Therefore, we also introduce Graph-Text contrastive learning.
-This task encourages the representation of the text to be similar to the corresponding graph representation, while being distinct from representations of other graphs.
-Specifically, we use the average embedding of the query tokens as the graph representation, and the "[CLS]" token of the text as the text representation.
-The uni-model attention allow query tokens to interact with each other, and the same for text tokens.
+Therefore, we also introduce Graph-Text Matching.
+We employ a bi-directional self-attention mask, allowing all queries and text tokens to attend to each other.
+As a result, the output query embeddings, denoted as $Q$, integrate multimodal information effectively.
+Each query embedding is then passed through a MLP to generate a corresponding logit.
+Finally, we compute the overall matching score by averaging the logits across all queries.